 Another great resource is the chapter on posters from Preparing Scientific Illustrations by Mary Helen Briscoe (Springer, 1996).

 What are some general guidelines I should think about when designing a poster?

 - Your poster should be about 20% text, 40% graphics, and 40% white space.

-- Use the active voice on all text.
+- Use the active voice on all text on the poster.

 - Keep text to the absolute minimum.

-- Posters are graphical presentations.
-Special emphasis should be placed on charts, tables, and photos.
+- Posters are graphical presentations; emphasize your charts, tables, and photos.

 - Backgrounds using light colors work best.

 - Handouts should match the poster's elements.